Floppy disk: 8-inch and 5¼-inch disks

-Another LED/photo-transistor pair located near the center of the disk detects the index hole once per rotation in the magnetic disk; it is used to detect the angular start of each track and whether or not the disk is rotating at the correct speed.
-Early 8‑inch and 5¼‑inch disks had physical holes for each sector and were termed hard sectored disks.
-Later soft-sectored disks have only one index hole, and sector position is determined by the disk controller or low-level software from patterns marking the start of a sector.
+Another LED/photo-transistor pair located near the center of the disk detects the index hole once per rotation in the magnetic disk.
+Detection occurs whenever the drive's sensor, the holes in the correctly inserted floppy's plastic envelope and a single hole in the rotating floppy disk medium line up.
+This mechanism is used to detect the angular start of each track, and whether or not the disk is rotating at the correct speed.
+Early 8‑inch and 5¼‑inch disks also had holes for each sector in the enclosed magnetic medium, in addition to the index hole, with the same radial distance from the center, for alignment with the same envelope hole.
+These were termed hard sectored disks.
+Later soft-sectored disks have only one index hole in the medium, and sector position is determined by the disk controller or low-level software from patterns marking the start of a sector.
 Generally, the same drives are used to read and write both types of disks, with only the disks and controllers differing.
 Some operating systems using soft sectors, such as Apple DOS, do not use the index hole, and the drives designed for such systems often lack the corresponding sensor; this was mainly a hardware cost-saving measure.

 3½-inch disk

 The core of the 3½-inch disk is the same as the other two disks, but the front has only a label and a small opening for reading and writing data, protected by the shutter—a spring-loaded metal or plastic cover, pushed to the side on entry into the drive.
 Rather than having a hole in the center, it has a metal hub which mates to the spindle of the drive.

 Typical 3½-inch disk magnetic coating materials are: